akshitagupta04/fpga-rtl-projects/README.md

 This repository is organized as follows:

-- **Learning Lab:** Basic, foundational syntax tests and hardware projects.
+- **Learning Lab:** Foundational syntax tests and basic projects with hardware implementation.
-- **Skill Development:** Projects from training or coursework.
+- **Skill Development:** Intermediate or advance level projects with hardware implementation from training or tutorial.
-- **Projects** Personal FPGA and RTL Design hardware projects.
+- **Projects:** Personal FPGA and RTL Design projects with hardware implementation.